 4o new themes from WooThemes, a premier provider of themes for WordPress and other platforms, have been added to the VCU Blog.
 Users now can now customize the look and feel of their blogs to an even greater extent, pretty much ensuring that no two blogs will look alike.

 When you activate a WooTheme, a menu will be added to the left sidebar on your dashboard from which you can access your theme options.
 The actual options will vary by theme, so try a number of themes and options before settling on one that’s right for you.

 Note: Always click the ‘Save All Changes’ button on the ‘Theme Options’ screen if you switch back and forth between themes, even if you have not actually made any changes.
 These themes use a common framework, and this will flush all of the options that were set for the last theme you activated.

-If you are a member of the VCU Community, sign in with your eID to create or edit your blog.
+If you are a member of the VCU Community, sign in with your eID to edit your blog.

 Please keep in mind VCU Blogs’ primary objective is to provide a space for continual blog updates.
 For official VCU business, VCU Blogs is not to be used as a replacement to having a primary organizational website.